outerbounds/metaflow-card-notebook/README.md

 # Customized Rendering

 The `@card(type='notebook')` is an opinionated way to execute and render notebooks with the tradeoff of requiring significantly less code.
-While some customization is possible by passing the appropriate arguments to `nb_options_dict` as listed in [papermill.exeucte.notebook](https://papermill.readthedocs.io/en/latest/reference/papermill-workflow.html#module-papermill.execute), you can achieve more fine-grained control by exeucting and rendering the notebook yourself and using the [html card](https://github.com/outerbounds/metaflow-card-html).
+While some customization is possible by passing the appropriate arguments to `nb_options_dict` as listed in [papermill.exeucte.notebook](https://papermill.readthedocs.io/en/latest/reference/papermill-workflow.html#module-papermill.execute), you can achieve more fine-grained control by executing and rendering the notebook yourself and using the [html card](https://github.com/outerbounds/metaflow-card-html).
 We show an example of this in [examples/deep_learning/dl_flow.py](examples/deep_learning/dl_flow.py):

 ```py
     @card(type='html')